oj-sec/fishfactory/README.md

 If you intend to use Elasticsearch, generate a configuration file using the interactive prompt via `python3 fishfactory.py -c`.
 You will need to specify your Elasticsearch API key and instance URI.

+Fishfactory will write file-based outputs to the `./kits`, `./credstores` and `./images` directories on the host via shared volumes.
+Note that these files will be owned by root as per normal docker behavior.

 # Planned features

 - deanonymising IPFS-based phishing infrastructure